 Though this is a popular model with preppers, you can’t find modern filters for this mask and it is considered obsolete.
 This means the protection you’d receive from this mask is suspect at best.
 Plus, even if you’re trying to use old filters, this gas mask uses two cheek filters, which means you need more extras than you would with a single-filter gas mask.

-Used to be standard USA military mask (now replaced).
+This used to be the standard USA military mask (now replaced).
 3M owns all M40 models now, having purchased them from the original developers.
 3M now produces these for civilian wear.
 The FR-M40 is the newest model of the bunch, and the easiest to wear.

 The M50 is manufactured by Avon, which can help you determine which sellers are dealing in props while calling their masks M50s.

 One day these masks will be out of date and you’ll be able to get your hands on one for less.
 For now, you can find them online for at least 200 dollars (that’s without filters) and only if you’re in the United States.
-Try Amazon or Fort Bragg Surplus.
 Also, these masks don’t use 40mm filters, they have their own!

 For more information on military gas masks, consult the Gas Mask and Respirator Wiki.